sachinmaharjan/postapi/README.md

 # postapi json app

-This README would normally document whatever steps are necessary to get the application up and running.
+This README documents steps necessary to get the application up and running.

 #### Models and properties: